rschristopher/rschristopher.github.io/src/pow/sovereignty/level-5.md

-# Level 6: Opensource firmware
+# Level 5: Block Broadcasting

-future inevitable, opensource firmware, maximizing efficiency
+run a well-peered network of nodes

 !!! warning "work in progress"